marthak1/flashcardapiproject/README.md

 Narrative:
 Scenario: As a user, I want to retrieve a specific flashcard so that I can review its content .

-Use Case: The user opens the app, clicks “View Flashcard” enters the question (“Word or Phrase”) and its coresponding answer (“Definition or Translation”),.
+Use Case: (through a client of this web API) enters the question (“Word or Phrase”) and its coresponding answer (“Definition or Translation”),.

 Acceptance criteria:
 Accessing Flashcards: I can navigate to the list of flashcards within the app.